Datavault-UK/automate-dv-docs/docs/best_practices.md

         )) AS BINARY(16)) AS HASHDIFF
         ```

-This is similar to single-column hashing aside from the use of `IFNULL` and `CONCAT`, the step-by-step process has been
+This is similar to single-column hashing aside from the use of `IFNULL` and `CONCAT`.
+The step-by-step process has been
 described below.

 1\.
 Steps 1-4 are described in single-column hashing above and are performed on each column which comprises the
 multi-column hash.

-5\. `IFNULL` if Steps 1-4 resolve in a NULL value (in the case of the empty string, or a true `NULL`)
+5\. `IFNULL` If Steps 1-4 resolve in a NULL value (in the case of the empty string, or a true `NULL`),
-then we output a double-hat string, `^^` by default.
-This ensures that we can detect changes in columns between `NULL` d and
+then we output a double-hat string `^^` by default.
+This ensures that we can detect changes in columns between `NULL` and
-non-NULL values.
+non-`NULL` values.
 This is particularly important for `HASHDIFFS`.

 5.5\. `NULLIF` When `is_hashdiff = false` and multiple columns get hashed, an extra `NULLIF` check gets executed.
 This
 is to ensure that if ALL components of a composite hash key are `NULL`, then the whole key evaluates as `NULL`.
 When